The Sceptre of Rivel Gorge

 “I’ll do no such thing.
 The little wretch needs to learn her place.”

 “But she’s done nothing wrong.”

 Sabian gave Shamone one of his victory smiles.
-“I think it’s time to explain to your parents why you had a visitor when you were expressly forbidden to see or speak to anyone.”
+“I think it’s time to explain to your parents why you had a visitor when forbidden to see or speak to anyone.”

 “You won’t get away with this.”

 No and neither would he be when she paid him back for arresting her friend.
 How dare he lie about Arianna stealing from the castle?
-Sadly, she knew that Sabian would dare anything, especially if it got her into trouble.
+Shamone knew however that Sabian would dare anything, anything that got her into trouble.

 Now Available in Amazon’s Kindle Store & in Paperback